How to Overcome Doubt and Find Your Calling as a Writer

 For one to be “called,” there must be a “caller.”

-Humanity has a million answers to the question of who this caller is, of course, and this isn’t the place to argue who he/she/it is.
+Humanity has a million answers to the question of who this caller is, of course, and this isn’t the place to argue who they are.

 But to fully enjoy the benefits of being called to write stories, you have to explore the idea of who or what is calling you, and why.

-If you believe in a god, why would he or she invest these gifts in you?
+If you believe in a god, why would they invest these gifts in you?
 What kind of relationship does that create?
 How does this relationship instill new meaning into your life?

 And if you don’t believe in a god, what is it about stories and storytellers that makes humanity so unique?
 What does it mean to be among this group of people who add meaning and value to the human experience?